 Typically, only people you set as Participants can pick and choose Favorite photos.
 Guest Registration allows you to make this feature available to others.

 Required: Anyone viewing the Event is prompted to register.
-After they enter their info, they'll receive an email with a special link.
-Clicking it will allow them to browse the galleries and tag Favorites.
+After they enter their info, they'll be able to start browsing and favoriting immediately.
+They'll also receive an email with a special link that will take them back to the event and their favorites.

 Suggested: Anyone viewing the Event is prompted to register, but they can decline and continue to browse the Event as a guest.
 The Event homepage will show a "Register to Pick Favorites" link, which they can click and register to use.